-On this page you’ll find some of the most interesting and useful websites and articles we have come across in our research that explore ancient sacred sites aligned to the solstices and equinoxes, the lost civilization of the sun, and the Religion of the Sun.
+On this page you’ll find some of the most interesting and useful websites, YouTube channels and articles we have come across in our research that explore ancient sacred sites aligned to the solstices and equinoxes, the lost civilization of the sun, and the Religion of the Sun.

-Please note, while these websites provide a great deal of useful information, the views expressed on some of these websites may not always align with those of the Spiritual Sun.
+Please note, while these websites and channels provide a great deal of useful information, the views expressed on some of them may not always align with those of the Spiritual Sun.

 Sakro Sawel means “sacred sun” in Proto-Indo-European.

 SakroSawel.com is dedicated to the exploration of the ancient Religion of the Sun that was diffused across the world by ancient sages and wisdom bringers after a great catastrophe that took place around 9500 BC.
-Sakro Sawel explores the mythology, wisdom, history, archeology, symbols, and also the modern day revival of this ancient religion.
+Sakro Sawel explores the mythology, wisdom, history, archaeology, symbols, and modern-day revival of this ancient religion.

 Visit Sakro Sawel here.